IshmaelRogers/DeepNN/README.md

 # Finetuning

-See Loading
+See "Load weights and biases into a new model" folder for "finetuning.py" code file

 # Regularization

-The network at just the right size for our data is hard to optimize.
+A network that is just right size for our data is hard to optimize.

-In practice we train networks that are way too big for our data then prevent them from overfitting
+NOTE: In practice we train networks that are way too big for our data, then prevent them from overfitting

 # Early termination

+This techniques is used to prevent over optimization during training.

-Look at performance of validation set.
+0. Look at performance of validation set.

-Stop and train as soon as we stop inmproving
+1. Stop and train as soon as it stops improving

-Prevents over optimization

 ## Regularizing

-- applying artificial constraints on the network that implicitly reduce the number of free parameters.
+Is the act of applying some artificial constraints on the network that implicitly reduce the number of free parameters.

 # L2 Regularization

-Adds another term to the loss which penalizes large weights.
+This tool adds another term to the loss which penalizes large weights.

+In general

-Add L2 Norm of the weights to the loss and multiply by a small constant
+0. Add L2 Norm of the weights to the loss
+1. Multiply by a small constant

 NOTE: L2 norm stands for the sum of the squares of the individual elements in a vector

- Structure of network doesnt change because the L2 Norm is being added
+The overall structure of network remains unaffected because the L2 Norm is being added to the loss

- Derivative is X
+NOTE: It's derivative is linear function

 Question